Aliases for CYP19A1 Gene

 External Ids for CYP19A1 Gene

 This gene encodes a member of the cytochrome P450 superfamily of enzymes.
 The cytochrome P450 proteins are monooxygenases which catalyze many reactions involved in drug metabolism and synthesis of cholesterol, steroids and other lipids.
 This protein localizes to the endoplasmic reticulum and catalyzes the last steps of estrogen biosynthesis.
 Mutations in this gene can result in either increased or decreased aromatase activity; the associated phenotypes suggest that estrogen functions both as a sex steroid hormone and in growth or differentiation.
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, May 2014]
+Alternative promoter use and alternative splicing results in multiple transcript variants that have different tissue specificities. [provided by RefSeq, Dec 2016]

 GeneCards Summary for CYP19A1 Gene

-CYP19A1 (Cytochrome P450, Family 19, Subfamily A, Polypeptide 1) is a Protein Coding gene.
-Diseases associated with CYP19A1 include aromatase excess syndrome and aromatase deficiency.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include electron carrier activity and heme binding.
-An important paralog of this gene is CYP11A1.
+CYP19A1 (Cytochrome P450 Family 19 Subfamily A Member 1) is a Protein Coding gene.
+Diseases associated with CYP19A1 include Aromatase Deficiency and Aromatase Excess Syndrome.
+Among its related pathways are Tryptophan metabolism and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and electron transfer activity.
+An important paralog of this gene is CYP4F2.